junesirius/junesirius.github.io/_posts/Supernatural/2025-02-11-SPN-Dean-Winchester-says-hes-in-love.md

 "Love," Cas says, plain and straight.

-At Dean's gaze, Cas continues, in the same quiet voice, "Apparently I get something totally wrong, before.
+At Dean's gaze, Cas continues, in the same quiet voice, "Apparently I got something totally wrong, before.
 About what it's like -- about what it *is*.
 Seeing how it *should* be, when you're under its effects..."

 Dean scratches his already-messy hair, pulling at it like his fingers are dedicated to dragging an answer out.